navalnica/whisper-local-inference-server/readme.md

 Docker will map host's `localhost:8000` to the Server.

-## Run server on host maching, without docker
+## Run server on host machine, without docker

 1. `make install`
 2. `make run_server`